Our research is editorially independent but we may earn a commission for purchases made through our links.

 Joshua Tree National Park

 Three and a half hours east you’ll discover Joshua Tree National Park, famed for the unusual trees that grow in the higher portion of the park’s north territory—in the shadows, the crooked foliage somewhat resembles creatures from Monsters Inc. Separated into two distinct environments, high and low desert, more otherworldly plants are to be discovered along the backdrop of boulders and mountains.
-Park Boulevard is a main vein through Joshua Tree, but the National Geographic guide suggests spending more than one day, to add on Pinto Basin Road, so you can see the dramatic change from a Mojave you Colorado Desert.
+Park Boulevard is a main vein through Joshua Tree, but the National Geographic guide suggests spending more than one day, to add on Pinto Basin Road.
 Joshua Tree is an appropriately iconic spot to round out the trip.